Flora-Extracts/FLoraExtracts/README.md

-# Flora Extracts Deployment Branch
+# Flora Extracts Website - Deployment Branch

 This branch exclusively contains the build files derived from the master branch, specifically crafted for deployment purposes.
 Here's a brief overview of the contents: